sebivenlo/sebipom/README.md

 * Java Coverage with JaCoCo
 * PIT testing plugin
 * PMD and SpotBugs (2.x.x branch)
-* JavaFX integration when using profile fx (e.g. mvn -P fx package)
+* JavaFX integration when using profile fx (e.g. mvn -P fx package).
+* easy testing of modular JPMS  projects

 From now on sebipon will have a repo on its own.